hans-mayer/blog/_posts/2016-08-18-smb-symlink-osx.markdown

 A very similar situation exists also for Windows based operating systems.
 One can query the settings with <br>
   fsutil behavior query SymlinkEvaluation <br> and all 4 settings should be enabled.

+### Update January 2017

+In the meantime I updated my MacBook to macOS Sierra 10.12.3
+The solution described above doesn't work anymore.